markthomas93/2013-Sep-HR-ML-sprint/README.md

 =====================
 > Introductory curriculum for the Machine Learning sprint at Hack Reactor

+_This sprint was adapted from a 6-day machine learning sprint created by a group of students from the June 2013 cohort.
+We used Kaggle tutorials, the Coursera Machine Learning Course, and a bunch of other online resources._

 ### Contents
 * Introduction
 * Setting up your environment